taps1197/Smart-City/readme.txt

 3.Now to enter in the main city control pannel.
 Here you can access all the module of smartcity.
 4. You need to install some modules to execute the whole program like phao,xlrd,xlwt,vlc,etc. that you can install using pip for windows and apt-get install for pi3 or linux.

-Note :-For any query contact me "9610510663" on call or whatsapp
+Note :-For any query contact me "9610510663" on call or whatsapp.

 ---------------------Thank you-----------------------------